elementary/dock/README.md

 # Dock

-A new dock prototype for elementary OS and Pantheon.
+A dock prototype for elementary OS and Pantheon.
+Doesn't actually do anything (yet).